Translating Life

 "The Ribosome is Life"

 Here, the ribosome is portrayed as a beating heart, with mRNA strands extending like veins.
 Roughly 10 million of these molecular machines in each cell decode the genome into the proteins that make life possible.
+Our lab's discovery is that the ribosome is a regulatory machine.

 Translation is not the endpoint of gene expression — it is its point of commitment.
 While transcription defines possibility, translation determines reality by selecting which molecular instructions become biological function.
 Ribosomes do not merely execute genetic information; they integrate cellular state, developmental context, metabolic inputs, and regulatory signals to generate selective protein production programs that shape identity, fate, and physiology.